nicolasjafelle/SherlockNavigationDrawer/README.md

 SherlockNavigationDrawer
 ========================

 SherlockNavigationDrawer is the implementation of the latest Google UX component, Navigation Drawer, for ActionBarSherlock.
-It should work exactly as Google Drive app, It works with ActionBarSherlock and devices with pre HC and use Fragments.
+It should work exactly as Google Drive app, It works with ActionBarSherlock for pre Honeycomb devices and above.
+It also use Fragments.

 <b>VERY IMPORTANT 1:</b> This project works with ActionBarSherlock (ABS) please download and use it as usual.<br>
 <b>VERY IMPORTANT 2:</b> Remember to update the android-support-v4.jar to the latest version (minimum required revision 13).